basarevych/injectt/README.md

 - **constructor()**

   Constructs an instance of DI container.

-The container self-registers its own instance as service "di".
+  **NOTE** The container self-registers its own instance as service named "di".

 - **registerInstance(instance, name)**